AquaINFRA/pygeoapi/README.md

 * It should be available on port 5000 (at least on localhost), so in another session, try: `curl localhost:5000`.
 Also try `curl localhost:5000/jobs`
 * Try a first Hello-World process with: `curl -X POST localhost:5000/processes/hello-world/execution --header "Content-Type: application/json" --data '{"inputs": {"name": "Miss Piggy", "message": "Oink!"}}'`
 * Try asynchronous: `curl -i -X POST localhost:5000/processes/hello-world/execution --header "Content-Type: application/json" -H "Prefer: respond-async" --data '{"inputs": {"name": "Miss Piggy", "message": "Oink!"}}'`

-* See logs here: `tail -f /opt/pyg_aquainfra/flask-error-pygeoapi.log` and `tail -f /opt/pyg_aquainfra/flask-debug-pygeoapi.log`
+* See logs here: `tail -f /opt/pyg_aquainfra/flask-error-pygeoapi.log` and `tail -f /opt/pyg_aquainfra/flask-debug-pygeoapi.log` (these paths are specified in `flask_app.py`)

- TODO are thos logs only flask?
-TODO:
-Also entweder alles rein (requirements, os.environ, plugin.py, pygeoapi-config.yml, oder nix davon!
-So ist das ein Mix der ist Mist)
+* This now runs via flask, but only a test setup, as we have not added a webserver and/or reverse proxy yet, so please continue with the next steps...

 ### Run pygeoapi via Starlette